tttppp/ragl/rules.md

 1.3.8 Any required rematches are to be resolved in a week time following the end of the group stage.
 In case of failure of one of the players to schedule and play the rematch in the specified timeframe that player is automatically assigned a technical loss.
 In case of failure of both of the players to schedule and play the rematch in the specified timeframe both players are excluded from prize allocations and any following stages of the season.

 1.3.9 Due to the nature of the League, actual promotions/relegations between divisions can't be defined up until the start of the next season.
-Division assignment for Season 13 may use a different system from previous seasons.

 ## 1.4 Playoffs